Fulton County

 District-Level NCES Analysis

-Fulton County operates 108 public schools serving 89,935 students, placing it among the larger districts in Georgia.
-The school portfolio breaks down into 60 other, 21 high, 20 middle, 7 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 88,070 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Fulton County County.
+Fulton County operates 108 public schools serving 89,935 students, placing it among the largest districts in Georgia.
+The school portfolio breaks down into 60 combined, 21 high, 20 middle, 7 elementary schools, giving families in a major system a clear picture of grade-band coverage across a large portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Fulton County.

 Fulton County school enrollment varies 343× across entities

 Fulton County school enrollment ranges from 6 students (lowest) to 2,056 students (highest), a spread of 2,050 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data